CarolineNjorog3/Transforming-homes-elevating-values/README.md

 This involved the following activities;

-Check the shape of the dataset.
+• Checking the shape of the dataset.
-Inspect the properties of the dataset.
+• Inspecting the properties of the dataset.
-understanding the description of the dataset.
+• Understanding the description of the dataset.
-sampling the 1st 5 rows of the dataset.
+• Sampling the 1st 5 rows of the dataset.

 <h2 style="font-size: 18px;">Data Cleaning</h2>